I’m not sure what I intend for this picture to indicate:

 - Norepinephrine – Sleep-wake cycle regulator, attention compound.

-Of course, “temporary, synthetic” states of anything aren’t entirely sustainable in the long run, and may induce harsh side effects–in the case of ADHD drugs, those side effects include: anxiety, insomnia, irritation, aggression, and the inevitable CRASH, marked by subsequent states of depression & foggy cognition.
+Of course, “temporary, synthetic” states of anything aren’t entirely sustainable in the long run, and may induce harsh side effects–in the case of ADHD drugs, those side effects include: anxiety, insomnia, irritation, aggression, and the inevitable CRASH, marked by subsequent states of depression and foggy cognition.

 Taking Nootropics for ADHD